Choumiko/Foreman/README.md

 ***
 Changelog
 ---
+1.1.3

+ - fixed "overwrite books" option not clearing blueprints
+ - fixed error when using Export all

 1.1.2

  - clicking the load button on a stored book with an empty cursor now loads the book into a book with enough empty blueprints in the inventory/toolbar